Amoreg/DeVops---Repos/PROJECT 04/mean.md

 ####  - A sidecar proxy.
 This routes traffic to and from the container it runs alongside.

-# Step 1 – $ sudo systemctl status nginx
+# Step 1 – Step 1 – Installing the Nginx Web Server
- Web Server

 ## Prerequisites

 ####  we need  to enable port 80 and 443 ( Http nad Https)for Nginx from AWS you should have a regular, non-root user with sudo privileges configured on your server for installation

-##### It is recommended that you enable the most restrictive profile that will still allow the traffic you need.
-Since you haven’t configured SSL for your server in this guide, you will only need to allow regular HTTP traffic on port 80. run :

 # To Installing the Nginx Web server .
 Run:

 #### sudo apt update

 #### sudo apt install nginx

- #### sudo ufw allow 'Nginx HTTP'

 #### Before testing Nginx, the firewall software needs to be adjusted to allow access to the service.
-Nginx registers itself as a service with UFW upon installation, making it straightforward to allow Nginx access. run:

-#####  sudo ufw app list
+Nginx registers itself as a service with UFW upon installation, making it straightforward to allow Nginx access.
+If you have the ufw firewall enabled, you will need to allow connections to Nginx.
+Nginx registers a few different UFW application profiles upon installation.
+To check which UFW profiles are available, run: sudo ufw app list

+##### ##### It is recommended that you enable the most restrictive profile that will still allow the traffic you need.
+Since you haven’t configured SSL for your server in this guide, you will only need to allow regular HTTP traffic on port 80.
+Enable this by typing: run:  sudo ufw allow 'Nginx HTTP'

 #### To verify the change by running: